-General se ervices that our plan pays for What you must pay Outpat ient hospital services Prior authorization outpatie an pays for medically necessary services you get in the ent department of a hospital for diagnosis or treatment of ss or injury. (approval in advance) may be required.
-Please contact the plan for an will pay for the following services, and maybe other s not listed here: details.
-Services in an emergency department or outpatient clinic, such as outpatient surgery or observation services \$0 Observation services help your doctor know if you need to be admitted to the hospital as an "inpatient."
-Sometimes you can be in the hospital overnight and still be an "outpatient."
-You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf • Labs and diagnostic tests billed by the hospital Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be needed without it X-rays and other radiology services billed by the hospital • Medical supplies, such as splints and casts Preventive screenings and services listed throughout the Benefits Chart • Some drugs that you can't give yourself
+neral serv ices that our plan pays for What you must pay The plan poutpatient an illness • • Prior authorization (approval in advance) may be required.
+Please contact the plan for services n • Services will pay for the following services, and maybe other ot listed here: ces in an emergency department or outpatient clinic, details. \$0 such as outpatient surgery or observation services Observation services help your doctor know if you need to be admitted to the hospital as an "inpatient."
+0 Sometimes you can be in the hospital overnight and still be an "outpatient."
+0 You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/media/11101 • Labs and diagnostic tests billed by the hospital hospi al health care, including care in a partial- talization program, if a doctor certifies that inpatient nent would be needed without it • X-ray s and other radiology services billed by the hospital • Medic cal supplies, such as splints and casts entive screenings and services listed throughout the fits Chart • Some drugs that you can't give yourself

 General services that our plan pays for What you must pay Outpatient mental health care A referral may be The plan will pay for mental health services provided by: • a state-licensed psychiatrist or doctor, • a clinical psychologist, • a clinical social worker, • a clinical nurse specialist, • a nurse practitioner, • a physician assistant, • a licensed marriage and family therapist, • a licensed professional counselor, or • any other Medicare-qualified mental health care professional as allowed under applicable state laws.
-The plan will pay for the following services, and maybe other services not listed here: • Clinic services • Day treatment • Psychosocial rehab services required for Medicaid-covered outpatient mental health services.
+The plan will pay for the following services, and maybe other services not listed here: • Clinic services • Day treatment • Psychosocial rehab services A referral may be required for Medicaid-covered outpatient mental health services.
 Please contact the plan for details.
 Outpatient rehabilitation services The plan will pay for physical therapy, occupational therapy, and speech therapy.
 Physical therapy services must improve or restore your physical function and prevent injury, impairments, and disabilities after a disease, injury, or loss of a body part.
 You can get outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities.
 Prior authorization (approval in advance) is required.
-Please contact the plan for details.
+Please contact the plan for details. \$0

 General services that our plan pays for What you must pay Outpatient substance abuse services Medicare Part B helps pay for outpatient substance abuse treatment services from a clinic or hospital outpatient department.
 Covered services include, but are not limited to: Psychotherapy Patient education Follow-up care after you leave the hospital Prescription drugs during a hospital stay or injected at a doctor's office.
 Preventive screening and counseling Prior authorization (approval in advance) is required.
-Please contact the plan for details.
-Outpatient surgery The plan will pay for outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers.
+Please contact the plan for details. \$0 Outpatient surgery The plan will pay for outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers.
 Prior authorization (approval in advance) is required.
 Please contact the plan for details.